Before we embark on the next phase of our adventure, Sue looks back on the Tom Baker years…

 Sue: Patrick Troughton.
 The rest haven’t come close.

 Me: Fair enough.
-OK, Paul Roche asks: “If you and Neil were to renew your wedding vows, would you dress as Romana and the 4th Doctor?”
+Okay, Paul Roche asks: “If you and Neil were to renew your wedding vows, would you dress as Romana and the 4th Doctor?”

 Sue: Yes, but not during the ceremony itself.
 And not at the reception, either.